Strategy Complexity of Reachability in Countable Stochastic 2-Player Games: Introduction

 Let us mention a concern about Hope~\ref{hope:general} as stated (i.e., disregarding uniformity).
 Consider any turn-based reachability game that is finitely branching, and let $x \in [0,1]$ be the value of the game.
 The proof of \cref{prop:story-state-of-the-art} actually shows that for every $\eps > 0$, Maximizer has both a strategy and a time horizon $n \in \N$ such that for all Minimizer strategies, the game visits the target state with probability at least $x-\eps$ \emph{within the first $n$ steps} of the game.
 There is no hope that such a guarantee on the time horizon can be given in infinitely branching games.
 Indeed, consider the infinitely many states $f_0, f_1, f_2, \ldots$, where $f_0$ is the target state and for $i>0$ state $f_i$ leads to $f_{i-1}$ regardless of the players' actions, and an additional Minimizer state, $u$, where Minimizer chooses, by her action, one of the $f_i$ as successor state.
 In this game, starting from~$u$, Maximizer wins with probability~$1$ (he is passive in this game).
 Minimizer cannot avoid losing, but her strategy determines when $f_0$ is visited.
 This shows that a proof of Hope~\ref{hope:general} would require different methods.

 In case Hope~\ref{hope:general} turns out to be false, there are various plausible weaker versions.
 Let us briefly discuss their motivation.

-\begin{hope} Hope~\ref{hope:general} is true if MD is replaced by MR. \end{hope} This is motivated by \Cref{prop:story-state-of-the-art}, i.e., that in concurrent games with finite action sets for both players, Maximizer has $\eps$-optimal MR but not MD strategies.
+\begin{hope} Hope~\ref{hope:general} is true if MD is replaced by MR. \end{hope} This is motivated by \Cref{prop:story-state-of-the-art}, i.e., that in concurrent games with finite action sets for both players, Maximizer has $\eps$-optimal MR strategies.
 In fact, \cite[Theorem 12.3]{Flesch-Predtetchinski-Sudderth:2020} implies that this holds even under the weaker assumption that just Minimizer has finite action sets (while Maximizer is allowed infinite action sets).

 \begin{hope} Hope~\ref{hope:general} is true if Maximizer has an optimal strategy. \end{hope} This is motivated by the fact that in MDPs with \emph{B\"uchi} objective (i.e., the player tries to visit a set of target states infinitely often), if the player has an optimal strategy, he also has an MD optimal strategy.
-The same is not true for $\eps$-optimal strategies (they require memory) \cite{KMSW2017}.
+The same is not true for $\eps$-optimal strategies as shown in \cite{KMSW2017}.
 This example shows that although optimal strategies do not always exist, if they do exist, they may be simpler.

-\begin{hope} Hope~\ref{hope:general} is true if Maximizer has an almost-surely winning strategy, i.e., a strategy that guarantees him to visit the target state with probability~$1$. \end{hope} This is weaker than Hope~\ref{hope:optimal}, because an almost-surely winning strategy is necessarily optimal.
+\begin{hope} Hope~\ref{hope:general} is true if Maximizer has an almost surely winning strategy, i.e., a strategy that guarantees him to visit the target state with probability~$1$. \end{hope} This is weaker than Hope~\ref{hope:optimal}, because an almost surely winning strategy is necessarily optimal.

 In a turn-based game, let us associate to each state~$\state$ its \emph{value}, which is the value of the game when started in~$s$.
 We call a controlled step $\state \to \state'$ \emph{value-decreasing} (resp., \emph{value-increasing}), if the value of $\state'$ is smaller (resp., larger) than the value of $\state$.
 It is easy to see that Maximizer cannot do value-increasing steps and Minimizer cannot do value-decreasing steps, but the opposite is possible in general.